Bukit Pasoh Road: Etymology and history

+The street was nicknamed "the street of the clans" due to the numerous headquarters of Chinese cultural and clan associations located on the street.
+It was also nicknamed "Mistress Street" where mistresses were hidden along the shophouses along the street.

 Conservation

 The road and its vicinity is a conservation area known as Bukit Pasoh Conservation Area, which is bounded by New Bridge Road, Keong Saik Road, Kreta Ayer Road, Neil Road and Cantonment Road.
 This area was given the conservation area status on 7 July 1989.
 The shophouses mainly consist of two and three storey shophouses in transitional, late and art deco styles.